devmedeiros/devmedeiros.github.io/content/en/projects.md

 ---

+## Credit Score Classification App

+**Description:** This project cleans a credit score dataset, and builds and serializes a machine learning model.
+This ML model is used on a Streamlit app where you can enter fictional data and get a credit score classification.

+**Stacks:** Python _(pandas, seaborn, matplotlib, numpy, sklearn, and pickle)_ and Streamlit

+**Skils:** Machine Learning, Data Cleaning, and Data Visualization

+{{< github-repo user="devmedeiros" repo="credit-score-classification-app" >}}

+---

 ## Personal blog

 **Description:** A blog (where you are right now!) in that I write about what I'm learning, basically a portfolio.